Adylbek Kasymaliev

-Adylbek Aleshovich Kasymaliev (Адылбек Алешович Касымалиев; born 1 December 1960) is a Kyrgyz politician and economist who has served as the Chairman of the Cabinet of Ministers of Kyrgyzstan since 2024.
+Adylbek Aleshovich Kasymaliev (Адылбек Алешович Касымалиев, born 1 December 1960) is a Kyrgyzstani politician and economist who has served as the Chairman of the Cabinet of Ministers of Kyrgyzstan since 2024.

 Previously, he served as its First Deputy Chairman from 20 June 2022 to 16 December 2024.
-He also served as the Ministry of Economy and Finance from 2 May 2015 to 6 December 2018.
+He also served as the Minister of Economy and Finance from 2 May 2015 to 6 December 2018.

 Early life and education

 Kasymaliev was born on December 1, 1960, in the village Dolon, Issyk-Kul Region.
 In 1984, he finished his studies at Leningrad Financial-Economic Institute, becoming an economist.
 That year, he became a junior research fellow at the Research Institute of Economics and Economic-Mathematical Methods of Planning of the Gosplan of the Kirghiz SSR.
 In the early 90s, he worked in the State Tax Inspectorate for the Oktyabr District, Bishkek.
 In 1994, he joined the Ministry of Finance.

 He then served in various functions in the government of Kyrgyzstan.
 In 2010, he became Chairman of the State Tax Service under the Government.
 In 2015-2018 - Minister of Finance of the Kyrgyz Republic to Temir Sariyev, Sooronbay Jeenbekov, Sapar Isakov and Mukhammedkalyi Abylgaziev.
-For the next three to four year, he served on various nonprofits to include the board of the Hungarian-Kyrgyz Development Fund.
+For the next three to four years, he served on various nonprofits to include the board of the Hungarian-Kyrgyz Development Fund.
 From May 14, 2021 to 2022 -the Administration of the President as its deputy head.
 A year later, he became First Deputy Chairman of the Cabinet of Ministers.
 Since December 18, 2024, he has served as Chairman of the Cabinet of Ministers Head of the Administration of the President of the Kyrgyz Republic.